debrinaangelica/debrinaangelica.github.io/_projects/4_project.md

     Swell waterbottle product poster.
 </div>

 The following images show the design process of creating this poster.
 I started by creating some wireframe ideas to decide where I would place the poster elements.
-I also thought of some ideas for a slogan, and eventually decided to use "we're Swell" due to it's simplcity and catchiness.
+I also thought of some ideas for a slogan, and eventually decided to use "we're Swell" due to its simplcity and catchiness.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">